ashrafultusar/ashrafultusar/README.md

     <li>JWT</li>
 </ul>
 <h4>Description</h4>
-- This is a MERN stack-based forum website where users can share their opinions about their social and corporate lives.
+<li>This is a MERN stack-based forum website where users can share their opinions about their social and corporate lives.
 Other users can like and comment on these posts.
-It is essentially a platform similar to Facebook.
+It is essentially a platform similar to Facebook.</li>